Everything you need for life in Madrid - local information you can trust

 There are many reasons why people move away from their home country: career opportunities, temporary expat job assignments, study, retirement, an improved quality of life, family commitments, second-home ownership or permanent emigration.
 Whatever the reason for moving, life in a new place can be unusual, complicated or just difficult.
 Whether you have been living abroad for ten years or you are just thinking about moving, AngloINFO is here to give you dependable support - whenever and wherever you need it.

 Find out what’s showing at the cinema, in English, throughout Madrid.
-This week’s 23 different films include Dawn of the Planet of the Apes, A Million Ways to Die in the West and The Fault in Our Stars.
+This week’s 20 different films include Big Eyes, Magic in the Moonlight and Unbroken.
 Find out more...

 Featured Event: MADRIDBABEL: INTERNATIONAL ACTIVITIES IN MADRID (Read more...)